coryarmbrecht/react-redux-starter/README.md

 1. Sign into [Travis CI](https://travis-ci.org/auth) with Github account.
 1. Navigate to [profile page](https://travis-ci.org/profile) and enable repository to be built.
 1. Push commits to master branch of repo and navigate back to [Travis CI](https://travis-ci.org/).
 Builds will auto run on pushes to master branch, travis.yml file already setup.

+## Coveralls Setup

+1. Login to [coveralls](https://coveralls.io) with Github.
+1. Enable tracking for your repo on [coveralls](https://coveralls.io/repos/new).
+1. That's it, Travis CI will run npm script on successful builds after that.

 ## Contributing